Skip to main content

 The government has committed ongoing support to the aged care workforce, allocating $2.5 billion over five years to meet the increased wage costs of aged care nurses across all aged care programs.
 There is also an ongoing $291.6 million commitment to aged care reforms over five years.
 Learn more: Federal Budget 2025 | Breakdown & analysis.

-The Support at Home program is a major reform in Australia’s aged care system, starting 1 November 2025.
-It will replace the Home Care Packages and Short-Term Restorative Care programs, with plans to transition the Commonwealth Home Support Programme no earlier than 1 July 2027.
+The introduction of Support at Home in November 2025 replaces the HCP and Short-Term Restorative Care programs, with plans to transition the Commonwealth Home Support Program after 1 July 2027.